daijingz/Backend_Applications/README.md

 </h2>
 ![alt text](Structure.jpeg)

-This project includes backend applications among these fields:
+This project includes backend applications in the following fields:

 - [x] Servers,
 - [x] Increase the whole system's reliability and robustness.